 This competition requires a persuasive speech rather than a solely informative speech.
 The topic should have relevance and interest for a Hamilton College audience and should be presented in a manner appropriate for the occasion and setting.
 The speech should not be read from a script.
-A typed outline - not an essay or a complete script - including bibliography, must be submitted to firstname.lastname@example.org by 9 a.m.
-Monday, February 15, 2016.
+A typed outline - not an essay or a complete script - including bibliography, must be submitted to firstname.lastname@example.org in advance of the preliminary round.
+Exact deadline to be announced.

 Competitors will be judged by class year.
 Each competitor will present a five to eight minute persuasive speech.
 Each judge will assign a score for each competitor’s presentation.
 The student in each class with the highest total score will be determined to be the McKinney Prize recipient for that class.

 Competitors will be evaluated on the following components:

 - Topic and specific focus were appropriate for the audience (Hamilton community).

 Clear organization was followed consistently throughout the speech.